A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Spin structures and -structures on manifolds

-For a $\mathrm{Spin}^c$-structure $\mathfrak{s}^c$ the representation $\chi$ defines a complex line bundle $L$ on $M$, called the characteristic line bundle or (in dimension $n=4$) the determinant line bundle\footnote{In the case $n=4$ the complex line bundle $L$ is the determinant of the Weyl spinor bundles.} of the $\mathrm{Spin}^c$-structure.
-We have
+with a Hermitian metric, called the {\em characteristic line bundle} of the $\mathrm{Spin}^c$-structure (in the case of $\dim M=4$, the complex line bundle $L$ is sometimes called the determinant line bundle because it is isomorphic to the top exterior power of both Weyl spinor bundles).